James Etling, MA ’69

 What is your favorite J-School memory?

-Being one of only three graduate student classmates selected for the prestigious Kappa Tau Alpha Honor Society…receiving national recognition for outstanding scholarship.
-KTA is the only such society in journalism and mass communication recognized by the Association of College Honor Societies.
-I have good memories of the professors, especially my thesis adviser, Dr. William Howard Taft.
-He was also the college roommate and good friend of my boss at Laclede, Charles Brandes Collard.
-I also enjoyed Friday nights after school across the street at the Heidelberg.
+Receiving the prestigious Kappa Tau Alpha Honor Society award for academic excellence.
+Only the top three students in my class were so honored.
+I have fond memories of my professors especially my thesis advisor, Dr William Howard Taft.
+He was also a good friend and J-School classmate of my boss at Laclede Gas Co, Charles Brandes Collard.
+I enjoyed Friday nights after school across the street at the Heidelberg.